Poppy: High and Dry by Radiohead

 “The results are in.”
-The doctor walks in with a manila folder in her hand.
+The doctor walks in with a manila folder in her hands.

 My silence urges her to continue talking.

-I scoot to the edge of the table and put my legs in them.
+I scoot to the edge of the table and put my legs into them.

 “Oh, dear.”
 Her face is riddled with pity.

 “It takes two to tango.”
-She rests her hand on mine.
+The doctor rests her hand on my arm.

-“Of course.”
+“Of course.
+I’ll give you pamphlets to take home.
+You have choices.”
 She wheels herself to the foot of the table.

 My eyes shift to the ceiling when I catch sight of the instrument she intends to insert into my body.